Wye Basin Trails

 Heart of Wales Trail

-Weaving between stations along the 'Heart of Wales' railway line the trail passes through some of Britain's most scenic rolling countryside.
+Weaving between stations along the 'Heart of Wales' railway line the trail passes through some of Britain's most scenic rolling countryside and the Wye Valley at Builth.
 Starting in Shropshire or Carmarthenshire it includes Shropshire AONB, The Radnor Forest, The Wye Valley, Cambrian Mountains, Brecon Beacons, the salt marshes of the Loughor Valley and the Millennium Coastal Park in Llanelli.
 It's varied and packed full of the best walking.

 The Marches Way